CNN TV

 After non-stop campaigning and work in the Senate (even during Senate vacations he’s working) he deserves come kind of break.
 Especially if it’s to visit his grandmother and to make sure his daughters spend time with her.
 Family first.

 If some democrats are nervous then perhaps they should get off their backsides an actually get out there and defend him.
 They should actually act as surrogates and start calling McCain on his lies and distortion of the truth.
-They should start bringing the media to task for ignoring McCain’’s lies and screw ups and for letting him get away with them.
+They should start bringing the media to task for ignoring McCain"s lies and screw ups and for letting him get away with them.
 Sen. Obama is doing his job as best as he can.
-There are certain things he can’t do that surrogates can and should be doing.
-It’s the rest of the democratic party that is acting as if they are incompetent.
+There are certain things he can't do that surrogates can and should be doing.
+It's the rest of the democratic party that is acting as if they are incompetent.
 At least there is something they are good at.

-Julie, NY August 8th, 2008 2:44 pm ET
+August 8, 2008 at 2:44 pm |

 Maybe he should go back to the Senate and do some work for the constituents he has been ignoring these last two years.

-Larry, Ohio August 8th, 2008 2:44 pm ET
+August 8, 2008 at 2:44 pm |

 Jack,it is absolutely the right time to go.The problem is he isn’t going far enough away and he’ll most likely come back!!!!

-Krista, San Diego, CA August 8th, 2008 2:44 pm ET
+118. Krista, San Diego, CA

 Jack, there’s never a “right” time for a vacation.
 We all know the Obama family deserve a break, & none of us can blame them for wanting to escape briefly, it’s just very unfortunate that the Republican smear campaign is really unrelenting.
 Frankly, I think the American people are getting tired of hearing all the mudslinging coming from the right.
 And the Obamas have handled the situation with extreme composure.
 They’ll have plenty of time to refute accusations and untruths at the conclusion of their vacation.